mbornet-hl/hl/README.md

+         where s is a number from 0 to 9 indicating the selection regexp number, and c1, c2, ... cn are color specifiers to use Alternate colors implies extended regular expressions (-e) Syntax for the use of a 2nd colorset triggered by another option :
+         -{A|I}#a:s,c11c12...c1n:c21c22...c2p
-         where s is a number from 0 to 9 indicating the selection regexp number, and c1, c2, ... cn are color specifiers to use Alternate colors implies extended regular expressions (-e) -s  : alternate colors when the string matched by the selection regex is the image by a simple function (+, -, * or /) of the value of the previous matching string Syntax for sequential control option : -s[[-+*/]p[adox]:][n],c1c2...cn]
+         where s is a number from 0 to 9 indicating the selection regexp number, a is the number of the option that triggers the use of the 2nd colorset, c11c12...c1n are the colors of the 1st colorset, and c21c22...c2p are the colors of the 2nd colorset -s  : alternate colors when the string matched by the selection regex is the image by a simple function (+, -, * or /) of the value of the previous matching string Syntax for sequential control option : -s[[-+*/]p[adox]:][n],c1c2...cn]